igrigorik/closure-sprockets/README.md

 window.onload = sayHello;
 ```

-You can also add a `name.soy` template in your assets folder and require it by standart require directive, and it will be automatically compiled to Javascript for you!
+You can also add a `name.soy` template in your assets folder and require it by standard `require` directive, and it will be automatically compiled to Javascript for you!
 Ex:

 ```js
 /** hello.soy */